Abdelkader Harizi

-Abdelkader Harizi (born July 14, 1987, in Djendel) is an Algerian football player.
+Abdelkader Harizi (born July 14, 1987) is an Algerian football player.
 He currently plays for MC El Eulma in the Algerian Ligue Professionnelle 1.

 Club career

 On January 7, 2010, it was announced that Harizi had signed a six-month contract with USM Blida, after spending five seasons with CR Belouizdad.
-On April 14, 2010, he scored his first league goal for USM Blida in a 2-1 loss to ES Sétif.
+On April 14, 2010, he scored his first league goal for USM Blida in a 2–1 loss to ES Sétif.